Isha28/Isha28.github.io/README.md

 ## Current Solutions
 #### Image Pre-processing
+<p>Low resolution, low contrast, high noise, and distortions are some challenges faced while retrieving text from images.
+The input images should be enhanced to
+obtain the exact text.
+One way of achieving this is by using computer vision OpenCV and Python libraries for Image Processing.
+Karun et. al. [3] explored the idea of extracting text from an image in a dynamic low light environment after eliminating noise.
+After capturing the input image, Fujii et al. [4] converted it to a gray scale image and then applied the required filtering with the help of Gaussian filter to reduce noise.
+We are incorporating image pre-processing steps such as thresholding and noise removal in our project to get accurate text from the image.</p>

 #### Image to Text
-Text is extracted from images currently using OpenCV OCR.
+<p>Text is extracted from images currently using OpenCV OCR.
 This OCR utilizes a deep learning model for text recognition that is highly accurate.
-But it requires the images to be captured in certain angles which is not ideal in real world.
+But it requires the images to be captured in certain angles which is not ideal in real world.</p>

 #### Text to Speech
+Yuxuan et al. [5] proposed a text-to-speech (TTS) model named Tacotron that is end-to-end and is capable of generating speech directly from characters.
+When text and its corresponding audio are given, the TTS model is trained completely from scratch to convert a new text file to audio.
+We are using open source TTS solution by Mozilla in our project for text-to-speech translation.

 ## Proposed Solution
 #### Step 1: Image Pre-processing
 <p align="justify">Below are the important pre-processing techniques we applied on the input image.
 We are using the OpenCV python package for this purpose.
 <ul>
-  <li><strong>Grayscale Conversion:</strong>We are using OpenCV cvtColor function to convert the colored image to grayscale image.</li>
+  <li><strong>Grayscale Conversion : </strong>We are using OpenCV cvtColor function to convert the colored image to grayscale image.</li>
-  <li><strong>Threshold and Binarization:</strong>This step converts the grayscale image into a binary image with only black and white color.
+  <li><strong>Threshold and Binarization : </strong>This step converts the grayscale image into a binary image with only black and white color.
 This is done so that Tesseract OCR can identify text easily.</li> <!-- For every pixel, the same threshold value is applied.
 If the pixel value is smaller than the threshold, it is set to 0, otherwise it is set to a maximum value. -->
-  <li><strong>Noise Removal:</strong>.</li>
+  <li><strong>Noise Removal : </strong>We used openCV erode and dilate method to remove small white noises and increase the object area of the input image.
+We applied median blur filtering technique to preserve the edges of image while removing noise.</li>
+  <li><strong> </strong> </li>
 </ul>
 </p>